-The Red Devils are hoping to pay down debt through the use of an Initial Public Offering which the owners believe can capitalize on the popularity of the club's global brandManchester United is set to float $100 million worth of shares on the U.S. stock market as part of an Initial Public Offering (IPO).
+The Red Devils are hoping to pay down debt through the use of an Initial Public Offering which the owners believe can capitalise on the popularity of the club's global brandManchester United are set to float $100 million (£63.8m) worth of shares on the U.S. stock market as part of an Initial Public Offering (IPO).

-The Red Devils are currently privately owned by American millionaires the Glazer family, who took control in a 790 million-pound takeover in 2005.
+The Red Devils are currently privately owned by American millionaires the Glazer family, who took control in a £790m takeover in 2005.

-However, the club has revealed that its debts currently stand at 423 million pounds as of March 2012, a figure which the Glazers will hope to drastically reduce by taking this step.
+However, the club have revealed that their debts currently stand at £423m as of March 2012, a figure which the Glazers will hope to drastically reduce by taking this step.

-The club has expressed its intention to offer Class A shares for sale while the American owners will retain all Class B shares - which entitle them to 10 times as much voting power on the board.
+The club have expressed their intention to offer Class A shares for sale whilst the American owners will retain all Class B shares - which entitle them to 10 times as much voting power on the board.

 The move will also see the club become the subsidiary of a new holding company based in the tax haven the Cayman Islands.